mevdschee/type-clipboard.sh/README.md

 # type-clipboard.sh

-Linux bash script that types the contents of the clipboard into a selected window.
+Linux bash script that types the contents of the clipboard into a selected window (requires X11).

 This is for IT professionals that need to type long passwords or keys into remote consoles.